Kazmimasooma/Group-1-Disney/README.md

 #### Here are some ways ML can help us

-* Traditional and digital marketing can be targetted at specific groups making it more cost-efficient and effective
+* Traditional and digital marketings will be targetted at specific groups making it more cost-efficient and yield higher success rate.

-* When building new attractions at Disney World, we can pinpoint what type of ride it should be, should it be more thrilling like a rollercoaster or an easy going ride.
+* When building new attractions at Disney World, we now have a deeper understanding of what the target group prefers, example, a more thrilling rollercoaster ride versus an easy going one.

-* We can also know where to place ride, example 'Toy Story' and 'Lion king' rides closer to each other.
+* We are able to build the rides at the right location, example 'Toy Story' and 'Lion king' rides closer to each other.
 This will encourage more visitors to buy tickets for both the rides due to the close proximity.

 * Since we know the closest movie neighbours we can use this information for product placement, example Lion King merchandise beside Toy Story merchandise, where customers are likely to buy both and ultimately increasing our merchandise sales.